zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

   --url $CUSTOM-DOMAIN/oauth/v2/token \
   --header 'Content-Type: application/x-www-form-urlencoded' \
   --data grant_type=urn:ietf:params:oauth:grant-type:jwt-bearer \
-  --data scope='openid profile email urn:zitadel:iam:org:project:id:zitadel:aud' \
+  --data scope='openid profile urn:zitadel:iam:org:project:id:zitadel:aud' \
   --data assertion=eyJ0eXAiOiJKV1QiL...
 ```

 where

 - `grant_type` must be set to `urn:ietf:params:oauth:grant-type:jwt-bearer`
 - `scope` should contain any [Scopes](/apis/openidoauth/scopes) you want to include, but must include `openid` and `urn:zitadel:iam:org:project:id:zitadel:aud` to acces the ZITADEL APIs.
-For this example include `profile` and `email`.
+For this example include `profile`.
 - `assertion` is the encoded value of the JWT that was signed with your private key from the prior step

 You should receive a successful response with `access_token`, `token_type` and time to expiry in seconds as `expires_in`.